CMBAgents/cmbagent/cmbagent/data/cobaya/cobaya_evaluate_likelihood.md

 # How to evaluate a likelihood with cobaya?

-Here how to structure the yaml file when we are asked about evaluating a likelihood at some parameter values.
+Here how to structure the code when we are asked about evaluating a likelihood at some parameter values.

+First, we write a yaml file.
+Then we use subprocess.run to run cobaya.

 ```python
 import yaml